 Payables include creditors, accrued expenses and employment on-costs.
-A significant portion of creditors balance relates to the grants payable from the Regional Arts Fund which the Trust manages on behalf of the Commonwealth Government's Department of Communications and the Arts.
+A significant portion of the creditors balance relates to the grants payable from the Regional Arts Fund which the Trust manages on behalf of the Commonwealth Government's Department of Infrastructure, Transport, Regional Development, Communications and the Arts.
 For additional disclosure of the fund, refer to Note 26.